OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 #### Recommendation

-Not use it.
+Do not use it.
 Mozilla [recommends](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT) avoiding it, and removing it from existing code if possible.

 ### Content-Security-Policy (CSP)